longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

   :Example: ``https://orcid.org/0000-0000-0000-0000``

 processing_software_url
-  To go from the Level 0 data produced by the source to the files archived requires the creator to do some sort of data processing.
+  To go from the Level 0 data produced by the source to the files that are to be archived requires the creator to do some sort of data processing.
   This processing may involve various levels of QC and data formatting so that it meets the archive standard.
-Where this code is developed by the creator it is deposited on an open repository - usually GitHub - and this is the url to that code.
+Where this code is developed by the creator it is deposited on an open repository --- usually GitHub --- and this is the url to that code.
 The use of a repository means that the code is version controlled and the exact version used to create the file is accessible.

-  This only applies to creator-developed code - no manufacturer proprietary software is ever deposited in the repository
+  This only applies to creator-developed code -- no manufacturer proprietary software is ever deposited in the repository

   :Example: ``https://github.com/name1/name2/``